 The Anatomy of Complications Workshop is a 2 day course.
 The programme is divided into four discrete but integrated and related modules, each of which is of half a day’s duration.
-Prior to attending the workshop all participants receive a teaching DVD demonstrating the various procedures to be performed during the practical surgical sessions.
-They also receive an anatomy CD which is a copy of the material presented at the interactive anatomy lecture during the first module of the workshop.
+Prior to attending the workshop all participants receive a login to access online learning materials, including videos demonstrating the various procedures to be performed during the practical surgical sessions.
 It is crucial that these materials are reviewed by participants prior to attendance at the workshop.

 The four modules are:

 Participants work in pairs that are allocated by the workshop organizers.
 All participants rotate through six different pairings in order to maximize interaction and to allow for the different skill and speed of participants.
 At the conclusion of the workshop each participant completes a formal structured evaluation questionnaire.
 This gives valuable feedback to the course organizers and allows for continued improvement in the quality and content of the workshop.

 To demonstrate and learn the pelvic surgical anatomy relevant to obstetric and gynaecological surgery.

 The anatomical structures which are commonly involved in surgical injury will be reviewed, in particular the major vessels, nerves, ureter and bladder.